- Santa Barbara City College

 P.E., Health, Dance

-Santa Barbara City College is seeking two full-time, tenure track faculty member positions in the Academic Counseling Center to start in Fall 2023.
+Santa Barbara City College is seeking a full-time, tenure track faculty member position in Disability Services and Programs for Students (DSPS) to start in Fall 2023.
 In 2009, SBCC was designated as an Hispanic-Serving Institution, reflecting our responsibility to support and serve the needs of our Latina/o/x students.
 Moreover, given our overall student population, the ideal candidate will demonstrate a commitment to join a department that is dedicated to the use of curriculum and pedagogy that shares SBCC's commitment to educating its racially and socioeconomically diverse post-traditional student population.

 SALARY & PERSONNEL BENEFITS: